-You can now get paid for professional social media stalking
+Get paid for professional social media stalking

-If you're the kind of person who can find someone's entire education history, relationship status and 2008 holiday snaps from just their first name, then this could be the job for you.
+If you're the kind of person who can find someone's entire education history, relationship status and 2016 holiday snaps from just their first name, then this could be the job for you.

-So if you're a social media stalking ninja who knows the sneaky tricks needed to track someone down on the web, read on...
+Former police worker Andy Bartram has created his own business doing just that, using techniques you've probably tried a few times yourself.
+So, if you're a social media stalking ninja who knows the sneaky tricks needed to track someone down on the web, read on...

-I have done those kinds of searches as an intelligence analyst and while I was watching Catfish on MTV I thought it could potentially be a good idea to do something similar.
+I have done those kinds of searches as an intelligence analyst, and while I was watching Catfish on MTV I thought it could potentially be a good idea to do something similar.

 This led to Andy setting up Vet Your Date, a service that helps those using dating apps and websites to verify their matches before going on a date.

-He charges £20 a go to compile a report on someone's social media presence, helping to put daters' minds at rest before they go for a real-life meeting.
+He charges £100 a go to compile a report on someone's social media presence, helping to put daters' minds at rest before they go for a real-life meeting.

-How to catch a catfish
+How to find out if someone is a catfish

 Cover all social media channels

 Facebook will probably be your go-to social media platform for stalking purposes, but don't forget TikTok, Twitter, Instagram, Pinterest and even LinkedIn are all good for informational purposes.